 How to drive the unpaved road to Drakde La in Qinghai?

 Drakde La (also known as Dragde La) is a high-altitude mountain pass at an elevation of 4,611m (15,127ft) above sea level, located in Maqên County, within the Golog Tibetan Autonomous Prefecture of Qinghai, China.
-Technically, this route traverses the Great Tibetan Plateau and serves as the old high-clearance alternative to the modern G0615 Huajiu Highway, which now bypasses the summit via the Xueshan No.1 Tunnel.
+This dirt track crosses the Tibetan Plateau and serves as the old high-clearance mountain route that was bypassed by the modern G0615 Huajiu Highway via the Xueshan No.1 Tunnel.

 Drakde La